PTSSpace/MANIstm/README.md

 # MANIstm

 The repository for the code that runs on MANIs STM32 microcontrollers.

 The 'master' branch is the most recent working version of the drive controllers.
-It includes on Mbed OS 2 (Mbed-dev) paired with the Mbed RTOS.
+It is the only branch running on Mbed OS 2 (Mbed-dev) paired with the Mbed RTOS.
+Since the size of Mbed OS 2 is considerably smaller than Mbed OS 5, it is included in the repository.

 For alternative versions please switch the branch.

 ## Overview